Dr Barbara Bannister

 Biography

-As a current member of the NSW Education Standards Authority (NESA) Technical Advisory Group for Science Years 7-10 syllabus development, Barbara continues to contribute to curriculum reform in NSW education.
+As a member of the NSW Education Standards Authority (NESA) Technical Advisory Group for Science Years 7-10 syllabus development, Barbara has actively contributed to recent curriculum reform in NSW education.
+Her recognition with a Fellowship to the UK Higher Education Academy in 2023 highlights her expertise and contribution to tertiary education.

 Qualifications